Mobile Alerting

 When you are using EDA, complete and incomplete checklists are reported in the Reports section of the Control Centre (the Connected Workflow Management web portal).
 Select Reports > Work > View, then select the location you are interested in and then the dates for which you would like to see data.

 Automated Monitoring+ customers will also see that the Incident Audit page and associated report in the Checkit website are also updated as described under Alert Actions above (and shown below).
-Note that where the user completing the checklist on the App/Memo does not have a login account on the CAM+ website, the entry in the By field will be "Checkit user".
+Note that where the user completing the checklist on the App does not have a login account on the CAM+ website, the entry in the By field will be "Checkit user".

 Note The Audit Report update includes any comments/response entries input by the checklist user for those checks within the checklists that have an Alert Action assigned to them (Acknowledge Alert, Clear Alert etc. ) but not for checks which do not have an Alert Action assigned: however, the Work Report available from the main menu in the Workflow Management Control Centre includes all entries made to the Checklist.

 Graphs showing the movement of temperature over time can be very useful when trying to resolve an alert/alarm from temperature related sensors: you can check what temperature was reached as a result of the fault and for how long in order to decide if the content must be wasted or are still good to use, for example.
 If you are using Automated Monitoring+ select All Sensors on the top page of the website and then the graph icon for the senor you are interested in. if you are using Automated Monitoring select Automated Monitoring Status/View from the main menu in the Control Centre and then select the sensor you want.
-(You could put the web address for these pages into a checklist question to make it a little easier for someone working on the CWM app to look up.
+(You could put the web address for these pages into a checklist question to make it a little easier for someone working on the Checkit App to look up.
 For example "check on https://v4.tutelasystems.com/ to find out if the device was out of range for more than 20 mins (select the graph icon)".
 (This will not work on the Checkit Memo which is not open to web browsing but is available on the App.)

 If you are using our Operational Insights service, data about the alerts/alarms your Checkit installation has generated and how they have been resolved are included in the analysis provided.